luddy-indra/3DPNet-DICOM/README.md

 # 3DPNet-DICOM
-  3DPNet-DICOM is an application software used to print DICOM files (from CT-Scan) using a 3D printer automatically (without User Interface during the process).
-3DPNet-DICOM based on cloud.The object of the medical image is focused on the bone.
+  3DPNet-DICOM is a new application software used to print DICOM files (from CT-Scan) using two 3D printers automatically.
+3DPNet-DICOM based on the cloud.The object of the medical image is focused on the bone.

   3DPNet-DICOM can be used seperately or in other applications.
 Feel free to add it to your application.
 But please take note of the License.

 # License
   3DPNet-DICOM is released under terms of the GNU GPL v3 License.
 Terms of the license can be found in the LICENSE file.